 Major Arcana‘s perhaps most misunderstood card is The Hanged Man, possibly because he has an upside-down perception of the world.
 It symbolizes our manly fears that we are reluctant to admit.

 Furthermore, the most feared subject is death; accordingly, the most feared tarot card is The Death.
 However, this card doesn’t always indicate physical endings, it is rather about letting go of things.

-Funny enough, right after The Death card, the tarot gives us The Temperance card to demonstrate that balance and harmony still exists in this world and that we should move in the path universe paved for us.
+Funny enough, right after The Death card, the tarot gives us The Temperance card to demonstrate that balance and harmony still exist in this world and that we should move in the path the universe paved for us.

 What Do Tarot Cards Mean?

 The Hanged Man tarot card is the 12th card in the Major Arcana.
 The number 12 represents surrounding, sacrificing, and self-awareness.

 The Hanged Man card illustrates a hanging man who is refusing to submit to the order of others.
 He chooses to live his own truth, even when this is not the best for him.